-Max Schmertz Distinguished Professor of Law A.B., J.D., University of Michigan LL.M., (Trade Regulation), New York University Professor Agata has been a member of the faculties of the Universities of Montana, Houston, and New Mexico.
+Max Schmertz Distinguished Professor of Law A.B., J.D., University of Michigan LL.M., (Trade Regulation), New York University

+Professor Agata has been a member of the faculties of the Universities of Montana, Houston, and New Mexico.
 He also has been a Visiting Faculty Member at the University of Wisconsin and New York University.
 He has served as Interim Dean of the Hofstra School of Law.
 His teaching areas include criminal law, trade regulation, and evidence, and he has authored numerous articles in those areas.
 He was Co-Director of the Northeast Regional Program of the National Institute for Trial Advocacy and the Director of the Advanced Practice Institute, Hofstra's program of continuing legal education.
 He has been Special Counsel to the New York State Senate Minority and Consultant to the New York City Charter Revision Commission.
-Professor Agata also was Reporter-Consultant to Action Unit Number 7 of the New York State Bar Association, which was charged with studying and making recommendations for the improvement of New York State's criminal justice system.
+Professor Agata also is Reporter-Consultant to Action Unit Number 7 of the New York State Bar Association, which is charged with studying and making recommendations for the improvement of New York State's criminal justice system.
 He served as Senior Counsel to the National Commission on Reform of Federal Criminal Laws (the Brown Commission) just prior to coming to Hofstra.

-Professor Agata has been elected to membership in the American Law Institute and is a Life Fellow of the American Bar Foundation.
+Professor Agata has been elected to membership in the American Law Institute and is a Fellow of the American Bar Foundation.
 He presently is a Member of the State Antitrust Law Committee of the ABA Section on Antitrust Law.
 He is a Member of the Executive Committee of the Criminal Justice Section, the Committee to Study New Sentencing Legislation and Chair of the Committee on Revision of the Penal Law and is Vice Chair of the Committee on the Donnelly Act of the New York State Bar Association.
 He has served as a Member of the Committee on Trade Regulation and the Council on Criminal Justice of the Association of the Bar of the City of New York and as the Chairman of the Criminal Law Section of the Association of American Law Schools and Chairman of the Committee on Research of the American Bar Association's Section on Criminal Law.
 In addition, he has conducted numerous studies as Director of the Comparative Study of the American Bar Association Criminal Justice Standards and New York law, Director and Consultant for a Federal Judicial Center Study on Admissions and Discipline of Attorneys in Federal Courts, and Consultant to the Institute of Judicial Administration on the implementation of criminal justice standards.
-He also has been a Consultant to the United States State Department, the Department of Health, Education and
+He also has been a Consultant to the United States State Department, the Department of Health, Education and Welfare, and the White House Special Agency on Drug Abuse Prevention and served as Chairman of the New York State Task Force on Standards and Goals for Prosecution and Defense.
+He also has been Special Counsel to the New York City Office of Collective Bargaining.